Family Engagement Policy and Compact

 - Give my parents all notes and papers from my teacher.

-- Be respectful to both my teacher and fellow classmates.
+- Be respectful RAMS to staff and classmates

-- Demonstrate Positivity Project characteristics I learned this year
+- Demonstrate Positivity Project traits learned during the year